We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 When it comes to researching new electric cookers there are several factors to consider.
 Once you have purchased your new cooker you will have it for years to come, so it is important that you have all the details you need.

-In this review, we have researched and compiled a comprehensive and concise list of what we feel are the best freestanding electric cookers available for you to compare and buy now, including a list of what we think are the seven most important things you should consider when researching and choosing your electric cooker.
+In this review, we have researched and compiled a comprehensive and concise list of what we feel are the best electric cookers available for you to compare and buy today, including a list of what we think are the seven most important things you should consider when researching and choosing your electric cooker.

 As for all our reviews, our goal when compiling this electric cooker review is to ensure that you have all the information you need to make informed buying decisions based on your needs and budget whilst saving you hours of time in research.

 AEG make some of the best 60 cm electric cookers and the CCB6760ACM 600 mm electric cooker with four zone ceramic hob is no exception.
-It’s idea for families, with the main oven capacity holding 73 litres and the top oven capacity 39 litres – ideal if you want to cook more than one dish at a time.
+It’s ideal for families, with the main oven capacity holding 73 litres and the top oven capacity 39 litres – ideal if you want to cook more than one dish at a time.

 This electric cooker with ceramic hob even boasts catalytic liners, which means if you have ever struggled with getting nasty bits of ground-on food up and moving from the inside of your oven cavities before, this unit will do more than plenty to take care of things for you.
 It’s just a case of taking a simple wipe down once you’re done with cooking for the day.